awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_QLOG.md

 Amazon Redshift creates the SVL\_QLOG view as a readable subset of information from the [STL\_QUERY](r_STL_QUERY.md) table\.
 Use this table to find the query ID for a recently run query or to see how long it took a query to complete\.

 SVL\_QLOG is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="r_SVL_QLOG-table-columns"></a>